• Home

 It also lets you customize designs on the screen, and you can even move parts of the drawings and change thread colors.
 A real treat.

-6. EverSewn Sparrow X
+6. EverSewn Sparrow QE

 Are you a fan of futuristic devices full of features?
 Then the EverSewn Sparrow X will definitely catch your eye.
 You can control the Sparrow with an app on your phone and even do so from a different room.